How Long Is Too Long Without Sex in a Relationship?

 If you’re concerned about the frequency of sex in your relationship, tell your partner how you’re feeling and that you feel neglected.
 Even more important, ask them how they are feeling — be compassionate and encourage them to air any anxieties or concerns they may have.

-This may bring to light other issues you’d not discussed before, such as anxieties or preferences around sex.
-It’s the first step in rediscovering each other all over again, and you may feel like you’re in a more honest, open relationship.
+After all, it could be the first step in rediscovering each other all over again, and you may feel like you’re in a more honest, open relationship.

 • Talking about your sexual fantasies.